sagemath/trac_to_gh/Issue 8049.md

 # Issue 8049: libgfortran *must* get shipped with the Sage binaries

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8049

 Original creator: was